 In March 2020, Mayor Driscoll convened several task forces to address specific community needs.
 One such task force, the Economic Development Recovery and Revitalization (EDRR) Task Force, was managed by the DPCD Director.
 He gathered Salem's economic development partners in mid-March and together the group set out to determine short- and long-term needs for the business community, strategize revitalization efforts to implement when the stay-at-home advisories were lifted, and serve as a communication vehicle for the business community in terms of available opportunities and assistance.
-Members of the EDRR are Tom Daniel and Kate Newhall-Smith from the City of Salem, Ward 2 City Councillor Christine Madore, Beth Debski from the Salem Partnership, Laura Swanson from The Enterprise Center, Kate Fox from Destination Salem, John Andrews from Creative Collective, Kylie Sullivan from Salem Main Streets, Rinus Oosthoek from the Chamber of Commerce, and Lucy Corchado from the Point Neighborhood Association.
-From the outset the group was dedicated to their charge and decided to meet twice a week to ensure that they stayed focused on their task; Tuesday meetings were focused on the core work the EDRR wanted to accomplish and the Friday meetings focused on outreach to other economic development community stakeholders.
+This group has continued to meet at least monthly since its creation.
+Current members of the EDRR are Tom Daniel and Kate Newhall-Smith from the City of Salem, Beth Debski from the Salem Partnership, Laura Swanson from The Enterprise Center, Kate Fox from Destination Salem, John Andrews from Creative Collective, Kylie Sullivan from Salem Main Streets, Rinus Oosthoek from the Chamber of Commerce, and Lucy Corchado from the Point Neighborhood Association.

-Since March 2020, the EDRR has accomplished the following:
+Since its inception, the EDRR has accomplished the following: